-In the foreground of the most photographed and spectacular skyline on the planet, a deceptively simple landmark takes pride of place.
+In the foreground of the most photographed skyline on the planet, a charming touch of whimsy takes pride of place.
 Jane’s Carousel is the jewel in the already glittering crown that is New York.

 Where could be a more fitting location for a lovingly hand-restored, ninety-five year-old merry-go-round than a place called Dumbo?

-Jane’s Carousel is housed in a Jean Nouvel transparent pavilion, designed not only for shelter, but also to frame the uninterrupted views of the East River, the Brooklyn and Manhattan Bridges and that skyline.
+Jane’s Carousel is housed in ‘starchitect’ Jean Nouvel’s transparent pavilion, designed not only to shelter, but also to frame the uninterrupted views of the East River, the Brooklyn and Manhattan Bridges and that skyline.

 The old blackened varnish was removed from original paintings and the dozens of old beveled mirrors were reglazed.
 The carousel’s mechanical systems were updated with new gears, motor and an electronic controller and fully rewired.